 • Freeze-dried berries

-• Caramel (Lucky for us, there are vegan caramel available on the market)
+• Caramel (Lucky for us, there are vegan caramels available on the market)

-• Butterscotch (Its easy to make it at home, if you want vegan.
-There are several recipes online for vegan butterscotch)
+• Butterscotch (It’s easy to make at home if you want vegan.
+There are several recipes online for vegan butterscotch.)

 • Make it a carrot cake mug cake

 I know I am missing quite a few ingredients to add to the cake.
-Send me your favorites to add to mug cake.
+Please send me your favorites to add to this mug cake.
+My friend Molly has a gluten-free chocolate mug cake that you must try.
+It’s easy to make and tastes just like regular mug cake.

 front view of 3 a mug filled with an easy mug cake.
 Two more mugs in the background and chocolate chips strewn around the mugs